KodoPengin/GameIndustry-hosts-Template/README.md

 ## © Copyright, Support & License
 This project is the work of a single individual.
 Creating and maintaining this list has been a years-long endeavor, involving significant time and financial investment, and was built from the ground up by me alone.<br><br>
-GameIndustry.eu is the original source for these published host files.
+GameIndustry.eu is the original source for these published hosts files.
 If you find these files (or components thereof) elsewhere (possibly modified), they are not my work and therefore not supported by me.

 Website & Support: <a href="https://www.gameindustry.eu">GameIndustry.eu</a> and <a href="https://www.gameindustry.eu/contact/">Contact site</a><br>
 F.A.Q. :<a href="https://www.gameindustry.eu/faq/">F.A.Q.</a><br>